Canada Open Work Permit (OWP)

 As a temporary worker, you must meet the eligibility requirements of the Temporary Visa in order to apply for the Open Work Permit.
 In addition, you must also complete the following requirements:

-- You must have a clean criminal record;
+- Have a clean criminal record;

 - You must be in good health;